RevHire-Team/RevHire_WebApplication/README.md

 ---

-# 🛍️ Welcome to RevShop P2 WebApplication
+# 🛍️ Welcome to RevHire P2 WebApplication

 RevHire P2 is a full-stack monolithic job portal web application developed as part of the Revature Training Program (Phase 2) by the PES Mandya Batch.